 See pattern for yarn amounts required for other lengths and for sleeves.

 Needles: U.S. Size 8 (5mm) circular needle, 24-40” long.
 U.S. Size 6 (4mm) circular needles: 24” for neck edging, 16-24” for armhole edgings.
 Optional: U.S. Size 8 (5mm) straight needles for working upper fronts and back; U.S. Sizes 6 (4mm) and 8 (5mm) double-pointed needles, if working sleeves.
 Adjust needle sizes if necessary to obtain the correct gauge.
 Choose needle lengths based on chosen size.

 18 sts and 24 rows = 4” in St st. 27 sts and 25 rows = 4” in Rib & Braid patt, after blocking, relaxed; 24-22 sts and 25 rows = 4” in Rib and Braid patt slightly stretched (will stretch to approx 20 sts = 4” without distorting patt).
 Check gauges on blocked swatch.

 Possible Yarn Substitutions (note that these have not been swatched by designer; chosen solely on basis of maufacturer’s ball band gauge and suitable fiber content): Lorna’s Laces Lion & Lamb (wool/silk) or Shepherd Worsted (wool); Valley Yarns Northampton (wool) or Sugarloaf (wool/microfiber); Malabrigo Worsted (wool); Cascade 200 Superwash (wool); Classic Elite Solstice (cotton/wool).

-Pattern includes all written instructions, charts, and photos, and is in downloadable pdf format; after purchase an email will be sent with download link.
+Pattern includes all written instructions, charts, and photos, and is in downloadable pdf format.